-International financial markets consist of mainly international banking services and international money market.
-The banking services include the services such as trade financing, foreign exchange, foreign investment, hedging instruments such as forwards and options, etc. All these banking services are provided by international banks.
-International money market includes the Eurocurrency markets, Euro credits, Euro notes, Euro commercial Paper etc.
+International financial markets consist of mainly international banking services and international money markets.
+The banking services include the services such as trade financing, foreign exchange, foreign investment, hedging instruments such as forwards and options, etc. International banks provide all these banking services.
+The international money market includes the Eurocurrency markets, Euro credits, Euro notes, Euro commercial paper, etc.

 International financial markets, as we saw, can broadly be classified into international banking and international money market.
-International markets are accessed by multinational corporations more than anybody else.
-Traders or businesses having import and export transaction also have frequent access to these markets.
+Multinational corporations access the international markets more than anybody else.
+Traders or businesses having import and export transactions also have frequent access to these markets.

-International banking is quite different from the domestic banking as there are several services which are required only in an international environment and are provided by international banks.
-Following are such services:
+International banking is quite different from domestic banking.
+As there are several services that international banks provide as per the requirement of the international environment.
+The following are such services:

-Documentary collection is another in which the exporter of goods provides the bank with all the documents required for releasing the goods under shipment.
-They are handed over to the importer only after the payment is made to the bank.
+Documentary collection is another way in which the exporter of goods provides the bank with all the documents required for releasing the goods under shipment.
+The importer gets these documents only after the bank receives payment.

-A trader who is not a place invest a lot of money into his debtors can avail factoring and forfeiting services.
+A trader who is not in a place to invest a lot of money into his debtors can avail of factoring and forfaiting services.
 Under this service, the trader hands over his accounts receivables into a bank or third party’s hand for collection.
 The trader effectively sells his debtors at a discount and frees his money.

 International businesses have frequent transactions in foreign currencies and therefore have payables or receivables in those currencies.
-To close such transactions the businesses need foreign exchange which is provided by international banks and institutions.
-These institutions have their bid and ask rates for such currency buying and deposits.
-They buy or accept currencies at a bid price which is less than their ask price at which they sell.
+To close such transactions, the businesses need foreign exchange, international banks, and institutions provide.
+These institutions have their bid and ask rates for currency buying and deposits.
+They buy or accept currencies at a bid price that is less than the ask price at which they sell.
 These banks have the privilege to trade foreign exchange in international markets.

 We all know that the banks are no more doing traditional banking.
-They have a gamut of services to be provided to their clients both domestic and international.
-Foreign investment is one of such services being provided by multinational banks to their clients.
-Since these banks have the presence in many countries; they are better positioned to provide consulting services to their clients for their investing requirements.
+They have a gamut of services to be provided to their clients both domestically and internationally.
+Foreign investment is one of such services that multinational banks offer to their clients.
+Since these banks have their presence in many countries, they are in a better position to provide consulting services to their clients for their investing requirements.

 Hedging Exchange Rate Risk

-It is known fact that the dealing in foreign currency is risky.
-The risk is assumed because the prices of currencies are very fluctuating.
+It is a known fact that dealing in foreign currency is risky.
+The reason for the risk is: the prices of currencies are very fluctuating.
 The price at which a deal is struck may not remain constant till all the transactions are over.
-Here is where the hedging plays an important role.
-With the help of hedging instruments such as forwards and options, such risk can be mitigated and planned profits may be attained.
-Such instruments are the contracts which lock the prices of currency on a particular day in future.
+It is the situation where hedging plays an important role.
+With the help of hedging instruments such as forwards and options, risks can be mitigated, and planned profits may be attained.
+Such instruments are the contracts that lock the currency prices on a particular day in the future.

 International Money Market

-International money market mainly deals in Eurocurrency deposits, Euro credits, Euro notes, Euro commercial Papers etc. All these involve foreign currencies.
-Eurocurrency deposits are deposits of foreign currency in a bank situated in a country which is different from the country of that foreign currency.
-An Indian depositing US dollars in Chinese bank situated in China is called Eurocurrency deposit.
+The international money market mainly deals in Euro currency deposits, Euro credits, Euro notes, Euro commercial papers, etc. All these involve foreign currencies.
+Eurocurrency deposits are deposits of foreign currency in a bank that is in a country different from the country of that foreign currency.
+An Indian depositing US dollars in a Chinese bank in China is a Eurocurrency deposit.

-Euro credits are a kind of loan extended to corporations in a currency other than the home currencies.
-These are normally short term to the medium term loan and are extended by a syndicate of banks because the quantum of loan is too big and the risk cannot be assumed just by one bank.
+Euro credits are loan that extends to corporations in a currency other than the home currency.
+These are generally short-term to medium-term loans and are extended by a syndicate of banks because the quantum of loans is too big, and the risk cannot be assumed just by one bank.